 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #BetterWithCraisins #CollectiveBias

 Creamy cashew cream sweet potato salad with Ocean Spray® Craisins® Dried Cranberries, pecans, and sage.
 A healthy side dish that you can enjoy all season long!
-Dairy-free, gluten-free, vegan.
+Gluten-free and vegan.

 If you’ve been following along lately, I’m sure you’ve seen my love for cashew cream growing at a crazy rate!

 I’ve been using cashew cream as a substitute for cream cheese, heavy cream or mayo-based sauces, and cheese in many of my favorite recipe re-creations.
 It’s so versatile and tastes fabulous!

 With it being so close to Fall, I’ve been leaning towards cooking with all the orange and yellow vegetables…